 Kids with Asperger’s may not respond in a desirable or expected way to things such as temperature changes, pain, smells, and dangerous objects.
 These issues may cause problems with social interactions, and the child may not have a good grasp of safety.

 Signs of Asperger’s in teenagers and older kids tend to follow similar patterns to how the condition manifests in young children.
-Signs of Asperger’s in a 4-year-old can be very similar to Asperger’s symptoms in older kids and teens.
+Signs of Asperger’s in a 4 year old can be very similar to Asperger’s symptoms in older kids and teens.
 As your child with Asperger’s gets older, difficulties with communicating and reading social cues may become clear.
-Older kids with Asperger’s often develop specific obsessions and need quite a lot of routines in their day. 📝
+Older kids with Asperger’s often develop specific obsessions and need quite a lot of routine in their day. 📝

 Though it’s important to be aware of the different signs of Asperger’s in children, please note that some children naturally develop a little slower than others, and as such take a longer time to reach certain milestones.